Ultimate Guide: How to Make Green Screen Videos

 Choosing a Background

 Most users like the ease of using a portable green screen so they can record their videos from anywhere.
-You can use poster boards, a painted wall, sheets and fabrics, and more!
+You can create a DIY green screen using poster boards, a painted wall, sheets, fabrics, and more!
 Just as long as the color is flat and completely uniform.

 Fabric

 The most common type of green screen backdrop is made from muslin, which is a plain cotton weave.
 In general, fabric is an inexpensive and simple material to build a green screen with.
 One great advantage is its portability.
-Wrinkles in the fabric can result in shadows on your green screen.
+But note that wrinkles in the fabric can result in shadows on your green screen.

 Paper